vkbo/novelWriter/docs/source/int_started.rst

 .. admonition:: Help Wanted
    :class: seealso

-   If you would like to help making more installers, the project is currently loooking for people who can help make releases for Reed Hat-based Linux distros (RPM) and for macOS.
+   If you would like to help making more installers, the project is currently looking for people who can help make releases for Red Hat-based Linux distros (RPM) and for macOS.
 See the issues posted for RPM_ and macOS_ on GitHub_.